-The term EMR Software or EHR Software (Electronic Health Records) is basically used for the electronic documentation and maintenance of medical records for patients via a computer or a mobile device.
-EHR Software essentially improves the efficiency of practice by helping in making more accurate documentation of the encounters resulting in improved profitability.
+The term EMR Software or EHR Software (Electronic Health Records) is used for the electronic documentation and maintenance of medical records for patients via a computer or a mobile device.
+EHR Software essentially improves the efficiency of practice by helping to make more accurate documentation of the encounters resulting in improved profitability.
 Its usability has been recognized and it became a part of the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2004.

 Besides financial profitability, practices have seen the following benefits of using an EHR/EMR Software: